 Harrison Feinman is a junior in the College of Arts & Sciences from Los Angeles, California majoring in Political Science and minoring in Survey Research & Data Analytics.
 Off-campus, Harrison has advised local, state, federal, and international officials on various policy matters and works for a public affairs firm.
 In addition to Penn Leads the Vote, Harrison is involved in Penn Policy Consulting, the University Scholars program and Tau Epsilon Phi fraternity.

-Rania Zakaria is a sophomore in the Wharton School from Indianapolis, Indiana intending to concentrate in Finance and Social Impact.
-Rania developed her grassroots organizing experience by working on several political campaigns in her hometown and organized student volunteers for Amnesty International.
-On campus, she is involved with Diversity & Inclusion Strategic Consulting and hosts a radio show on WQHS.
+Rania Zakaria is a junior from Indianapolis, IN studying Finance and Social Impact.
+Rania developed her grassroots organizing experience by working on several political campaigns in her hometown and managing student volunteers for Amnesty International.
+On campus, she is the co-president of Diversity & Inclusion Strategic Consulting and hosts a radio show on WQHS.
 Over the summer, she interned at 60 Decibels, a social impact measurement company.

 Research and Policy Fellow

-Sid Jaiswal is a junior from Illinois majoring in Computer Science and Mathematics and getting a masters in Systems Engineering with a focus in Data Science.
-Sid founded a non-partisan, student-run get-out-the-vote organization in his hometown outside of Chicago.
-He has worked alongside local government officials to engage and inform voters, and now hopes to do the same in the Philadelphia area through developing data-driven stories as a Research Fellow for PLTV.
+Sid Jaiswal is a senior from Illinois majoring in Computer Science and Mathematics and getting a masters in Systems Engineering with a focus in Data Science.
+He has previously worked alongside local government officials in his hometown to engage and inform student voters, and has been working to do the same in Philadelphia through developing data-driven stories as a Research Fellow for PLTV.